-DocPro offers employment agreement templates with comprehensive confidentiality clauses included.
-Each variation of employment agreement differs based on the party they favour – the employer or employee - and differs to reflect whether share options are granted to employees or not.
+We have created employment agreement templates with comprehensive confidentiality clauses included for your use.
+Each variation of employment agreement differs based on the party they favour – the employer or employee – and differs to reflect whether share options are granted to employees or not.

-You can find and select a suitable employment agreement template here: https://docpro.com/cat35/human-resource-employment/employment-contract-joining-letter-offer-letter
+You can find and select a suitable employment agreement template here.

-A non-disclosure agreement (“NDA”), also called a confidentiality agreement, in the employment context, is a contract between an employer and employee, wherein an employee agrees not to disclose, process or otherwise use confidential information belonging to the company.
+In the employment context, a non-disclosure agreement (“NDA”) or a confidentiality agreement is a contract between an employer and employee where the employee agrees to not disclose or use confidential information belonging to the company.

-To provide some more context, there are two types of NDAs: ‘Mutual’ and ‘Unilateral’ NDAs.
-They differ with respect to which parties are obliged to maintain confidentiality.
+There are two types of NDAs: ‘Mutual’ and ‘Unilateral’ NDAs.
+They differ as to which parties are obliged to maintain confidentiality.

 A ‘mutual NDA’ imposes a mutual obligation of confidentiality on the parties who provide and receive information.